axeldinh/DiffuserCam/README.md

 One of the images could not be shown because of its format (".tif").

+Those images are stored in the **myDataset/original** folder.
+One can also find the measurements made using those same images in **myDataset/raw_data** and the Point Spread Function measurements as the **myDataset/psf.png** file.

+# Scripts

-Those results can be made using the following files:
+The results can be reproduced using the following files:

 - **ridge_myDataset.py**
 - **lasso_myDataset.py**